 Once the units are completed, they are transported to the build site, where a construction team has already prepared the foundation.
-From there, the units are pieced and stacked together, like a puzzle, to form a finished building, ready for use.
+From there, the units are pieced and stacked together, like a puzzle, to form a finished building or modular structure, ready for use.

 Explore our Case Studies to learn more about how Deluxe simplifies construction.

 Choosing modular construction over traditional, onsite construction comes with a number of key benefits.